Help Out the Cats in Old San Juan

 So, if you are interested in adopting a kitty, please contact Save a Gato on Facebook or via the Save a Gato web site to set up a time for you to come and meet the kittens … and hopefully find one to take home.

 I know not everyone can adopt a cat, however you can still get an Old San Juan cat souvenir that helps the cats.
 There is a cute, colorful poster of the cats along the Paseo del Morro, complete with the San Juan Gate and a garita that was drawn by local artist Haydee Alvarado.

 There are T-shirts and Christmas ornaments, calendars and other things.

 These items can sometimes be found at some local stores and gift shops in Old San Juan like Spicey Caribe (154 Cristo Street), Wet Boutique (150 Cruz Street) or the Pampered Pet Boutique (203 San Justo Street).
 But supplies are sometimes limited.
-But they always be purchased through the Save a Gato web site store.
+And of course you can check out the Save a Gato web site store.

 For more info about Save a Gato, donations, souvenirs or if you are local and can help by volunteering time, you can contact Save a Gato on Facebook, visit the Save a Gato web site or simply click the button up above.